danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

 * First-class versioning
     * Secret data is immutable and most operations take place on secret versions.
 With Secret Manager, you can pin a secret to specific versions like "42" or floating aliases like "latest."
     * Data is encrypted in transit with TLS and at rest with AES-256-bit encryption keys.

+# ~~~~ GCP Exam Findings ~~~~

+### Transfer Appliance

+Is a high-capacity storage device that enables you to transfer and securely ship your data to a Google upload facility, where we upload your data to Cloud Storage

+The following features are provided by Transfer Appliance

+* Tamper resistant: Bad actors cannot easily open Transfer Appliance's physical case.
+We also apply tamper-evident tags to the shipping case, so that you can visually inspect each appliance's integrity prior to opening the package.
+* Ruggedized: Transfer Appliance's shipping container is ruggedized, ensuring your data arrives safely.
+* Trusted Platform Module (TPM) chip: We validate the TPM's Platform Configuration Registers to ensure that the immutable root filesystem and software components haven't been tampered with.
+* Hardware attestation: We use a remote attestation process to validate the appliance before you can connect it to your device and copy data to it.
+If anything is amiss, we work with you to quickly send you a new appliance.
+* AES 256 encryption: Your data is encrypted with industry-standard encryption to keep it safe.
+* Customer-managed encryption keys: We use encryption keys that you manage using Cloud Key Management Service (Cloud KMS), enabling you to control and secure your data prior to shipping an appliance back to us.
+* NIST 800-88 compliant data erasure: We securely erase your data from Transfer Appliance after uploading your data to Cloud Storage.
+You can request a wipe certificate to verify that we've wiped your data.

 ### Transfer Appliance